-The Dayton mineralized material has been subjected to metallurgical testing by independent laboratories as well as in the Company's on-site lab.
-Column tests were conducted by McClelland Laboratories in 2011 on medium grade and high grade composites from the Dayton Pit area, at 1" and 1⁄2" crush sizes for each sample.
+The Dayton mineralized material has been subjected to metallurgical testing by independent laboratories and in the Company's on-site lab.
+Column tests were conducted by McClelland Laboratories in 2011 on medium-grade and high-grade composites from the Dayton area, at both 1" and $\frac{1}{2}$ " crush sizes.
 The gold recovery after 154 days averaged 86.7% for gold and 47.4% for silver.
 The final report stated that at the end of the test, the curves had flattened, but recovery was still increasing.

-In early 2018, the Company's in-house lab ran column tests on bulk samples from three different locations in the Dayton resource area: Glory Hole mid-grade, Glory Hole high-grade, and Dayton Adit.
+In early 2018, the Company's in-house lab ran column tests on bulk samples from three different locations in the Dayton resource area: Glory Hole mid-grade, Glory Hole high-grade, and the Dayton Adit.
 Two columns were loaded from each bulk sample.
 The recovery after 74 days averaged 84% for gold and 55% for silver.
 The metal recovery had not stopped after 74 days, but the daily incremental increases were below the Company's analytical detection limits.

 The Company is working with strategic partners to test alternative, greener technologies for processing the mineralized material from the Dayton resource area.
-This includes trials by Cycladex, Inc., a strategic investee, in part funded by the National Science Foundation, for extensive testing of their patented, cycladextrin lixiviant, a potential alternative to traditional cyanide heap leaching.
+This includes trials by Cycladex, Inc., a strategic investee, funded, in part, by the National Science Foundation, for extensive testing of their patented, cycladextrin lixiviant, and Itronics, Inc. to test their KAM-Thio metallurgical recovery process on the Dayton mineralized material.
+Both partners represent potential alternatives to traditional cyanide heap leaching.